Manchester

 The big benefits shake-up coming to Greater Manchester

-By Ethan Davies - Local Democracy Reporter 10th Oct 2024
+Local News by Ethan Davies - Local Democracy Reporter 10th Oct 2024

 Greater Manchester Mayor Andy Burnham could control a portion of the government's employment support budget under new proposals (Image - Alasdair Perry)